bipinKrishnan/random-functions/README.md

 # random-functions
-A python library that ease out developer lives
+A python library to ease out developer lives